 Read more below.

-UMS Rewind is currently in its beta phase.
-Please be patient as we continue to work to improve the site and is functionality.
 The information contained within the archive has been edited for style, consistency, and accuracy.
 Errors, however, are inevitable.
 Find something that doesn’t look right?
 Have other feedback you’d like to share?
 Please contact us and let us know.

 The Future of UMS Rewind

 UMS Rewind will continue to grow with every UMS performance and season.
-The archive is up-to-date with artist, repertoire, and performance information, with digitized programs accompanying each event as of April 2014.
+The archive is up-to-date with artist, repertoire, and performance information, with digitized programs accompanying each event as of April 2020.
 A selection of photos from our photo archive are also available to view.
 A large selection of our photo archive also remains to be digitized and will be added in the future.
 Many other forms of media exist in UMS’s offline archive, including press clippings, audio and video recordings, scrapbooks, print pieces, marketing materials, and artist files.
 We look forward to making these accessible as we successfully secure funding and permission to do so.